Workstations in the lab

 In addition to moving files to and from the server, you can use various tools available on there, such as the forced aligner.

-You can log in to the Phonology Lab server using the terminal in Mac OS or Linux, or using a program like PuTTY in Windows.
+You can log in to the Phonetics Lab server using the terminal in Mac OS or Linux, or using a program like PuTTY in Windows.

 From the terminal, type this to open an interactive session: